ptvty/partial-csv-reader/README.md

     const csvReader = new CsvReader(csvFile);

-Next, you will need an instance of `CsvRow` which represents a single row in the CSV, you have three options:
+Next, you will need an instance of `CsvRow` that represents a single row in the CSV.
+You have three options:
 - Getting the first row
 - Getting the last row
-- Getting a row anywhere in between by it's byte / percentage offset in the file
+- Getting a row anywhere in between by its byte / percentage offset in the file

 You can use any, based on your preference: